john-mayou/personal-site/frontend/public/content/general/intro/README.md

 I’m deeply interested in building high-quality software in a collaborative team setting.
 Whether it's debugging production issues, writing new features, or migrating legacy code, I want to contribute wherever I can add value for the team.

 Before tech, I worked in restaurants — always understaffed and high-pressure.
 It didn’t matter whose table it was, if something needed doing, it was your responsibility to handle it.
-That same mindset drives my approach to software: ownership, teamwork, and getting things done.
+That same dset drives my approach to software: ownership, teamwork, and getting things done.

 ---